by Cameron Winklevoss - Founder, Winklevoss Capital

 Update May 25, 2014: An anonymously published reported titled The Willy Report posits that the Mt.Gox system had trading bots (nicknamed “Willy” and “Markus”) starting in July 28, 2013 until January 26, 2015 that purchased upwards of ~650,000 BTC.
 It is still unclear, however, whether this was the result of a hacker(s) who gained access to the system undetected, or an inside job.
 Regardless, it casts doubt on the validity of the price run up in the fall of 2013 that was previously believed to have been fueled chiefly by Chinese demand.

-So where does this leave us?
+Conclusion So where does this leave us?
 An Inaccessible Cold Storage that managed to bleed bitcoins into the ether is no doubt the worst outcome possible and could potentially explain a Transaction Malleability cover story.
 The upside is that 1, 2 and 5 are all to an extent traceable and by virtue of this in theory recoverable.
 All of this will take time, no doubt countless hours on the part of authorities, forensic accountants and thankless volunteers who scour the blockchain looking for leads.
 If/when a list of lost or stolen coins is compiled exchanges around the world may blacklist them (i.e. “coinvalidation”).
 Regardless, many customers sadly may never receive more than cents on the dollar despite knowing very well where their bitcoin are located.
-A painful reminder of the growing pains of Bitcoin1.0 but the final closure of a chapter and the start of what we have all been waiting for, Bitcoin2.0.
+A painful reminder of the growing pains of Bitcoin1.0, but the final closure to a chapter and the start of what we have all been waiting for, Bitcoin2.0.